-As part of the five-year development program the Company is in the process of implementing a common enterprise resource planning system (ERP) in Europe in order to simplify the financial reporting process and reduce risks associated to the management of several different systems in parallel.
-The new system will be implemented in phases.
-The first implementation took place in late 2011, and at the end of 2015 approximately 84% of business volume targeted by the program was running through the common system.
+As part of the five-year investment program the Company implemented a common enterprise resource planning system (ERP) in Europe in order to simplify the financial reporting process and reduce risks associated to the management of several different systems in parallel.
+The new system was implemented in phases.
+The first implementation took place in late 2011, and at the end of 2016 the entire business volume targeted by the program was running through the common system.